johnryan465/reinforce.space/rl/index.md

 In Model Free RL we do not attempt to explicitly model the transition functions and reward functions, we simply use the data which we aquire.

-In Model Based RK we
+In Model Based RL we explicitly attempt to model these functions, and by using them might improve our results.